Rocket-CDS/DNNrocket/RocketTools/README.md

     Each category menu MUST be linked to a system.
 To link systems the systemkey is added to the page title.

 **Define a Root Category for the menu to start on - OPTIONAL**
     This is optional and if not defined the entire category will be displayed.
+If you need a menu to only show categories below a certain category then add the category REF value in the keywords input field.

+#### Menu Manipulator for RocketEcommerceAPI and wrapper systems
+The DDRMenu in DNN can have the the page element changed to add the catalog structure to the menu.

+**Create a Page with the name**
+    ```
+    [CATDIR]
+    ```
+**Linking the page to a system - MANDATORY**
+    Each category menu MUST be linked to a system.
+Add "rocketecommerceapi" to the page title.

+**Define a Root Category for the menu to start on - OPTIONAL**
-If you need a menu to only show categories below a certain category the add the category REF value in the keywords input field.
+    This is optional and if not defined the entire category will be displayed.
+If you need a menu to only show categories below a certain category then add the category REF value in the keywords input field.

 ### 2. Setup Meta data control
 Register the Meta.ascx control in the skin, this will alter the page Meta data, Title, Tag Words and